atewari-bot/driving-coupon/README.md

 * Columns "Bar, CoffeeHouse, CarryAway, RestaurantLessThan20, Restaurant20To50": Missing values in the range of 1% to 2%.
   ** We replaced null values with mode of the column

-## Gneral data distributionn visulaization
+## General data distributionn visulaization
 ![Image](/images/overall_coupons_acceptance_proportion.png)
 <br>
 <br>